stallmanrpg/stallmanrpg/README.md

 The Game

 The game will consist of an opening intro, title screen, a top-down GTA style driving mission mixed with RPG elements like NPC interaction and dialogue, and concluding with RPG turn-based battle.
-The original Flash alpha can be viewed here.
+The original Flash alpha can be viewed at www.swfcabin.com/open/1371783390

 Collaboration